agfianf/fastapi-auth-service/README.md

 - `POST /api/v1/auth/verify-mfa`: Verify multi-factor authentication codes.
 - `POST /api/v1/auth/refresh`: Refresh an expired JWT using a refresh token.
 - `POST /api/v1/auth/verify-token`: Verify a JWT and check its validity.
+- `POST /api/v1/auth/forgot-password`: Initiate the password reset process.
+- `POST /api/v1/auth/reset-password`: Reset a user’s password using a reset token.
+- `GET /api/v1/auth/reset-password` : Provide a page for resetting the password (e.g., a link to the frontend).

 ### User Management (Admin) 👤
 - `GET /api/v1/admin/users`: Retrieve a list of all users (admin only).